17 Croatia Travel Tips for Before You Go

 If you’re looking for some great sandy beaches, then definitely check out Lojena Beach in the Kornati Islands, Mlaska Beach on Hvar, and Uvala Lapad Beach in Dubrovnik.

-For some nationalities, you’ll be able to stay in Croatia for 90 out of every 180 days, regardless of how long you’ve stayed in the Schengen area.
-That said, definitely look up the visa requirements of entering the country before you get there, as it does change depending on your specifics.
+Be sure to look up the visa requirements for entering the country before you get there, as it does change depending on your specifics.

 Don’t speak Croatian?
 Well, then you’ll be happy to know that many Croatians are fluent in English, especially in the major hubs.
 That said, out of respect for the locals, it’s always a good idea to learn some words in the native language when you travel.

 For Croatia, some key phrases will do the trick such as “Hello (bok)”, “Goodbye (dovidenja)”, and “Thank you (hvala)”.
 Oh, and because you’re going to see it everywhere, “Hrvatska” is synonymous with “Croatia”.